sl2/TTF-to-PNG/README.md

 TTF-to-PNG
 ==========

-Create character's PNG files from a .ttf file.
+Create all character's PNG files from a .ttf file.

 ## What